callowayproject/django-supertagging/doc_src/api.rst

 If :ref:`setting_include_display_fields` is True, these fields will be included with the model.

 * **display_name** - Name used for display purposes.
-Since all SuperTag name are lowered when returned from calais, we can use this field to set the case correctly
+Since all SuperTag name are lowered when returned from calais, we can use this field to set the case correctly for example
     * CharField
     * Length: 150
     * null=True, blank=True